denisecase/digital-forensics-resources/task_forensic_copy/README.md

 1. Verify the integrity of the forensic copy.
 1. Create a folder called `001_Evidence_Out_<date>` in the same directory as the script.
 1. Create an output file named hashes.csv with the results.

+## Script 001recheck.ps1

+This script will recheck our forensic copy still exactly matches the evidence.
+If not it'll report on the differences.

+To run this script:

+1. Open PowerShell.
+2. Navigate to the directory containing the script.
+3. Run the script by entering `.\001recheck.ps1` and pressing Enter.

 ## Script 001undo.ps1